socrata-platform/geo-export/README.md

 export the comma separated list of datasets (identified by their uid) as a merged file in the format specified. note that this list of datasets doesn't need to be related in any way, they just need to have one shape column.

+## Releases

+To tag a release to be built and deployed to RC:

+1. Create a branch from main and run `sbt release`.
+1. Follow the prompts to bump the version, which will create two commits.
+1. Create a PR and get it merged to main.